-The Government makes no contribution towards the cost of the course.
+The Government makes no contribution to the cost of the course.

-There are a few courses such as Excel or Cake Decorating that are run to meet the needs of the local community and these would need to be paid for in full regardless of financial circumstances or residency.
+There are a few courses that are run to meet the needs of the local community and these would need to be paid for in full regardless of financial circumstances or residency.

 The Government provides the opportunity to obtain an Additional Learner Loan to study on these courses.
 No other fee concession is available for these Level 3 courses. https://www.gov.uk/advanced-learner-loan